SWE-DEC-22/super-looper/README.md

 ## Getting started

-Fork it, clone it and run `npm run test` to reveal 10 failing tests.
+Fork it, clone it, run `npm install` and then `npm run test` to reveal 10 failing tests.

-Go into `challenges.js` and fix something, and run the tests again to see if you're right!
+Go into `challenges.js` and fix something, and run `npm run test` again to see if you're right!